springfall2008/batpred/docs/customisation.md

 for information on how to view and edit these entities within Home Assistant.

+## Predbat mode

+The mode that Predbat operates in will change the operation, this can be configured with **select.predbat_mode** drop down menu as follows:

+- Monitor
+- Control SOC Only
+- Control charge
+- Control charge & discharge

+If **switch.predbat_set_read_only** is True then the plan will be updated but the inverter controls will not be used, this is useful to pause
+Predbat operation while an automation takes over.

+_CAUTION: If you use Read only mode while the inverter is in a particular state e.g. with discharge disable, you will need to return it to the desired state yourself_

+### Predbat Monitor mode

+In **monitor** mode Predbat will no control charging or discharging, inverter balancing will take place if enabled, the plan will show just what is expected based on the current inverter configuration alone.

+### Predbat Control SOC Only mode

+In **Control SOC Only** mode Predbat will adjust the target charge percentage (SOC target) according to the Best plan, but the charge window will not be modified.
+This can be useful if you just have one fixed charge slot per day and you only want Predbat to control the percentage.

+_CAUTION: If the charge window is disabled then no charging will take place._

+### Predbat Control Charge mode

+In **Control Charge** mode Predbat will set the charge times and charge percentages according to the Best plan, charging can be enabled and disabled by Predbat.

+### Predbat Control Charge & Discharge mode

+In **Control Charge and Discharge** mode Predbat will set both charge and discharge times and control charge and discharge percentages.

+If you have set the **switch.predbat_set_discharge_freeze_only** to True then forced export won't occur but Predbat can force the export of solar power to the grid when desired.

 ## Expert mode

 Predbat has a toggle switch called **switch.predbat_expert_mode** which is off by default for new installs (on